softwaresaved/byte-sized-rse/episodes/22-example-code.md

 ## Does my Code Smell?

-Developers sometimes talk about “code smells”.
+Developers sometimes talk about "code smells”.
 Code smells are cursory indications from looking at the source code that a piece of code may have some deeper issues.
 And looking at this code, it smells pretty terrible.
 For example, we can see that there is inconsistent spacing, with lines bunched together in some places, and very spread out in others.